utsavmajumdar14/charge_constrained_route_optimization/README.md

 #### Final
 The algorithm is executed on California map
 #### New Data
-1. The supercharger data is obtained from https://www.kaggle.com/datasets/omarsobhy14/supercharge-locations
+1. The supercharger data (slightly dated) is obtained from https://www.kaggle.com/datasets/omarsobhy14/supercharge-locations
 2. The road networks are obtained from https://users.cs.utah.edu/~lifeifei/SpatialDataset.htm

 ## 🛠️ Tech Stack